willi-kappler/python_intro/docs/intro04/math_functions.rst

 data, we can calcualte the :math:`R^2` value.
 The higher the :math:`R^2` value, the better the fit to the data.
 Let's look at the figure below.
 Here the green dots are our exemplary datapoint.
 Panel 1 shows a linear fit, Panel 2 a second order, Panel 3 a third order and Panel 4 a forth order fit.
 We see the :math:`R^2` value increasing with every panel.
-In this example the exemplary data is created using a forth order polinominal function.
+In this example the exemplary data is created using a forth order polynominal function.

 Using the polyfit function you can fit a n-th order function to your data.
 The output of this function then is a vector of coefficients p that minimise the squared error of the fit to the data.
 For instance for a linear fit the fit looks like: